devpi/devpi/doc/userman/devpi_commands.rst

                             improve performance.
 Each entry uses 1kb of memory on average.
 So by default about 10MB are used.
 [10000] --storage NAME        the storage backend to use.
-This choice will be stored in your '--serverdir' upon initialization. "sqlite":
+This choice will be stored in your '--serverdir' upon initialization. "pg8000":
-                            SQLite backend with files on the filesystem, "sqlite_db_files": SQLite backend with files in DB for testing only
+                            Postgresql backend, "sqlite": SQLite backend with
+                            files on the filesystem, "sqlite_db_files": SQLite
+                            backend with files in DB for testing only

     serverstate export / import options:
       --export PATH         export devpi-server database state into PATH.
 This